Administrative divisions of India: Administrative divisions

-Districts within divisions
+Districts

 States and union territories of India are subdivided into districts (zilla), numbering 797 as of November 2023.
 A district, formally designated a revenue district, serves as the primary administrative unit of a state or union territory.

-Each district is headed by a senior civil servant, usually from the Indian Administrative Service, known variously as the District Collector, District Magistrate, or Deputy Commissioner, depending on the state.
-The office combines revenue administration with magisterial and general executive responsibilities.
+Each district is headed by a civil servant, usually from the Indian Administrative Service, known variously as the District Collector, District Magistrate, or Deputy Commissioner, depending on the state.
+The office combines land revenue administration with magisterial and general executive responsibilities.
 Although created as a revenue unit, district boundaries are widely adopted by other departments—such as police, education, health, and rural development—for administrative efficiency, making the district a multipurpose jurisdiction.

-Law enforcement within a district is under the Superintendent of Police (SP), typically an officer of the Indian Police Service.
+Police administration within a district is under the Superintendent of Police (SP), typically an officer of the Indian Police Service.
 Police districts are generally coterminous with revenue districts, though in some states a single revenue district may contain more than one police district, or a police district may cover only a subdivision of a revenue district.
-Management of forests and wildlife resources is the responsibility of the Divisional Forest Officer (DFO), an officer of the Indian Forest Service.
+A forest division is different from a revenue district.
+Its boundaries vary from state to state and may encompass multiple revenue districts or only a portion of one.
+Management of forests and wildlife resources within the forest division rests with the Divisional Forest Officer (DFO), an officer of the Indian Forest Service.

-Sectoral development functions are carried out by district-level officers of various line departments, including Public Works, Health, Education, Agriculture, Animal Husbandry, Panchayati Raj, and Rural Development.
+Sectoral development functions are carried out by district-level officers of various line departments of the state government, including Public Works, Health, Education, Agriculture, Animal Husbandry, Social Justice, Urban Development, Panchayati Raj, and Rural Development.
 These officials usually belong to the respective state civil services.